openconfig/attestz/README.md

 **Pros:**

 - Switch owners can adapt to changes in PCR measurements (for example, if there is new artifact measured to a given PCR) on the fly.
-- Switch vendors do not need to host an API to give switch owner PCR measurement manifest with every bootloader/OS release.
+- Switch vendors do not need to host an API to give the switch owner PCR measurement manifest with every bootloader/OS release.
   - *Note: this is only valid when attestation of device-specific PCRs is needed.*
 - Aligns with the general TCG specification and IETF ChaRRA draft.